carmelo0511/AirCare/README.md

    COGNITO_DOMAIN=your-domain.auth.region.amazoncognito.com \
    node scripts/set-cognito-config.js
    ```
    These scripts read the environment variables above and create `frontend/config.js` and `frontend/cognito-config.js`.
+If a variable is missing, the corresponding sample file is copied instead.
    Make sure the **Cognito domain** and callback URLs are correctly configured
    in the AWS console.
 If they don't match your site URL, the Hosted UI shows
    "Something went wrong.
 An error was encountered with the requested page.".